Billmate/opencart/README.md

 1. Download and unzip the latest release zip file.

-2. Make sure you have set permissions to edit our plugin in the menu System -> Users -> User Group.
+2. Make sure you have set permissions to edit our plugin in Admin.
+Permissions are found in System -> Users -> User Group.

 ##KNOWN ISSUES